-Then, we categorize these attacks based on what knowledge the attacker needs to perform the attack.
-Broadly, this breaks attacks down into the already recognized white-box attacks, where the attacker has full knowledge of the DRL system, and black-box attacks, where the attacker has less or no knowledge. \begin{itemize} \item[$\bullet$]\textbf{White-Box.} If the adversary attack the DRL system with the capacity of accessing to the architecture, weight parameters of the policy and Q networks, and querying the network, we can call it as a white-box attack.
-Clearly, the attacker can formulate an optimization framework for the white-box setting~\cite{Sandy2017Adversarial,Huai2020Malicious} and derive the optimal adversarial perturbation.
-Moreover, via the theoretical analysis of the attack feasibility and attack cost, the adversary can attack the DRL agent efficient and stealthily~\cite{Ma2019Policy,Xiao2019Characterizing}.
-However, this setting is unaccessible for the adversary in most scenarios.
+Then, we categorize these attacks based on what knowledge the attacker needs.
+Broadly, this breaks attacks down into the already recognized white-box attacks, where the attacker has full knowledge of the DRL system, and black-box attacks, where the attacker has less or no knowledge. \begin{itemize} \item[$\bullet$]\textbf{White-Box.} If the adversary attacks the DRL system with the capability of accessing the architecture, weight parameters of the policy and Q networks, and querying the network, we can call it a white-box attack.
+Clearly, the attacker can formulate an optimization framework for the white-box setting and derive the optimal adversarial perturbation~\cite{Sandy2017Adversarial,Huai2020Malicious}.
+Moreover, via the theoretical analysis of the attack feasibility and cost, the adversary can further decrease the efficiency and stealth of the learning~\cite{Ma2019Policy,Xiao2019Characterizing}.
+However, this setting is inaccessible for the adversary in most practical scenarios.

 \item[$\bullet$]\textbf{Black-Box.} In general, the trained RL models are kept private to avoid easy attacks by certain secure access control mechanisms.
-Therefore, the attacker cannot fully know weight parameters of the policy network and Q networks, and may or may not have access to query the policy network.
-In this case, the attacker can train a surrogate policy to imitate the victim policy, and then use a white-box method on the surrogate policy to generate a perturbation and applies that perturbation on the victim policy~\cite{Xiao2019Characterizing}.
-The finite difference (FD) method~\cite{Arjun2017Exploring} in attacking classification models can be utilized to estimate gradient on the input observations, and then perform gradient descent to generate perturbations on the input observations~\cite{Xiao2019Characterizing}.
-In this black-box setting, the adversary becomes difficult to perturbs a DRL system, and needs to estimate the victim's information with large computation cost, such as policies and observations. \end{itemize}
+Therefore, the attacker cannot fully acknowledge the weight parameters of the policy network and Q networks, and may or may not have access to query the policy network.
+In this case, the attacker can train a surrogate policy to imitate the victim policy, and then use a white-box method on the surrogate policy to generate a perturbation and applies that perturbation to the victim policy~\cite{Xiao2019Characterizing}.
+The finite difference (FD) method~\cite{Bhagoji_2018_ECCV} in attacking classification models can be utilized to estimate the gradient on the input observations, and then perform gradient descent to generate perturbations on the input observations~\cite{Xiao2019Characterizing}.
+In this black-box setting, the adversary becomes difficult to perturb a DRL system and needs to estimate the victim's information with large computation costs, such as policies and observations. \end{itemize}